suvajit-patra/sl-dictionary-app/README.md

 # Sign Language Dictionary Application

-Welcome to the Sign Language (ISL) Dictionary Application!
+Welcome to the Sign Language (SL) Dictionary Application!
 This project aims to provide a comprehensive dictionary of Sign Language, enabling users to learn and reference ISL easily.
 This README file will guide you through the features, installation and usage for the application.

 ![ISL Dictionary](misc/isl_dict.png)